-All enrolled transportation providers must maintain a valid and current West Virginia business license, and remain in good standing with Workers Compensation and Employment Security Premiums and all State and local taxes.
+All enrolled transportation providers, with the exception of individuals who provide transportation under Section 524.1.2.4, shall have a valid and current West Virginia business license, and remain current with Workers Compensation and Employment Security premiums and all State and local taxes.
 Documentation that verifies compliance with the requirements must be provided upon request to the BMS or its authorized representative.

-Records and documentation that fully disclose the type, level, and volume of services provided must be maintained in accordance with State and Federal requirements and documentation requirements in
+Records and documentation that fully disclose the type, level, and volume of services provided must be maintained in accordance with state and federal requirements and documentation requirements in Chapter 100, General Administration and information in Chapter 300, Provider Participation Requirements.